-Management is responsible for other information, which includes the Management's Discussion and Analysis for the year ended December 31, 2021, but does not include the consolidated financial statements and our auditor's report thereon.
+Management is responsible for other information, which includes the Management's Discussion and Analysis, but does not include the consolidated financial statements and our auditor's report thereon.
 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.